OpenNebula/docs/source/deployment/node_installation/fc_node_installation.rst

 Firecracker Node Installation
 ==========================================

-The majority of the steps needed to install the Firecracker node are similar to KVM because both rely on a Linux OS.
+The majority of the steps needed to install the Firecracker node are similar to KVM because both rely on a Linux OS and the same hypervisor.
 Similar steps will have a link in the name and will be indicated by **"Same as KVM"**.

 Step 1.
 Add OpenNebula Repositories
 ========================================================